 An alarming statistic: One Juul pod is equal to one package or 20 cigarettes worth of nicotine!

-Reason #2: What many may not know is that e-cigarettes have not received FDA approval as smoking cessation devices.
+2. E-cigarettes have not received FDA approval as smoking cessation devices.

 A recent study found that most people who intended to use e-cigarettes as an aid to quit smoking ended up continuing to smoke both traditional and e-cigarettes.